” Getting into a regular exercise regimen doesn’t have to be hard or time-consuming.”

 Aim for at least 2 days/week.
 I used to only run and lemme tell you, when I started lifting weights I saw wayyy more of a change in my body.
 Both have so many benefits.
 With cardio, you strengthen your heart and improve your endurance.
 With strength training, you become capable of doing more things and put less work on your heart/require less endurance.
 Think about it like this: if you’re carrying in the groceries it will be beneficial to have the endurance to walk in from the car, and will require less endurance if you have strong arms and legs to carry them.
 Double win!

 Switch it up

-If you tend to get bored doing the same exercises, switch it up!
-Try different things!
-Walk 30 minutes on the treadmill altering the incline and speed every couple minutes.
+If you tend to get bored doing the same exercises, try different things!
+Walk 30 minutes on the treadmill, altering the incline and speed every couple minutes.
 Use the stationary bike one day and the elliptical the next.
 Changing up your exercise routine also helps prevent plateauing because it keeps your body guessing.

 And no, I’m not contradicting myself.
-While switching up your chosen mode of exercise, stay consistent with your exercise schedule and you will see results.
+While you are switching up your chosen mode of exercise, stay consistent with your exercise schedule and you will see results.
 If you can only exercise M, W, F, hold yourself to it!
-This is probably the most difficult thing to do, but is the one that will keep you healthy long-term.
+This tip is probably the most difficult thing to do, but it’s the one that will produce results and keep you healthy long-term.

-I hope this helps!
-These are just some of the basics when getting started.
-I suppose the most important thing is to just start!
+I hope all of this information helps!
+If you’re looking to start your healthy exercise routine, these tips are a great beginning.
+I suppose the most important thing is just to start!